Rosshoven/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker
 ## Follows Bus 1 of the MBTA in real time.
-## Centered map and created heading descibing bus colors purpose.
+## Centered map and created heading describing bus colors purpose.

 # Usage
 ## Follow Bus 1 of MBTA